Keyboard shortcuts

 9. Truncation Metadata

-• raftstore/engine/wal_storage keeps a per-group index of [firstIndex,lastIndex] spans for each WAL record so it can map raft log indices back to the segment that stored them.
+• raftstore/raftlog/wal_storage keeps a per-group index of [firstIndex,lastIndex] spans for each WAL record so it can map raft log indices back to the segment that stored them.

-• When a log is truncated (either via snapshot or future compaction hooks), the manifest is updated via LogRaftTruncate with the index/term, segment ID (RaftLogPointer.SegmentIndex), and byte offset (RaftLogPointer.TruncatedOffset) that delimit the remaining WAL data.
+• When a log is truncated (either via snapshot or future compaction hooks), the store-local metadata in raftstore/localmeta is updated with the index/term, segment ID (RaftLogPointer.SegmentIndex), and byte offset (RaftLogPointer.TruncatedOffset) that delimit the remaining WAL data.

-• lsm/levelManager.canRemoveWalSegment now blocks garbage collection whenever any raft group still references a segment through its truncation metadata, preventing slow followers from losing required WAL history while letting aggressively compacted groups release older segments earlier.
+• engine/lsm/levelManager.canRemoveWalSegment blocks garbage collection whenever any raft group still references a segment through that store-local truncation metadata, preventing slow followers from losing required WAL history while letting aggressively compacted groups release older segments earlier.

 For broader context, read the architecture overview and flush pipeline documents.